OPS-E2E-PPE/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Set-Location.md

 ### -Path

 Specify the path of a new working location.
 If no path is provided, `Set-Location` defaults to the current user's home directory.
-When wildcards are used, the cmdlet chooses the first path that matches the wildcard pattern.
+When wildcards are used, the cmdlet chooses the container (directory, registry key, certificate store) that matches the wildcard pattern.
+If the wildcard pattern matches more than one container, the cmdlet returns an error.

 PowerShell keeps a history of the last 20 locations you have set.
 If the **Path** parameter value is the `-` character, then the new working location will be the previous working location in history (if it exists).
 Similarly, if the value is the `+` character, then the new working location will be the next working location in history (if it exists).
 This is similar to using `Pop-Location` and `Push-Location` except that the history is a list, not a stack, and is implicitly tracked, not manually controlled.
-Currently, there is no way to view the history list.
+There is no way to view the history list.

 ```yaml
 Type: System.String